 Keyword intent typically falls into one of three categories.
 Those are as follows:

-- Informational: Informational searches are searches users conduct to look for answers to questions or concerns they have.
+- Informational: Informational searches users conduct to look for answers to questions or concerns they have.

 - Navigational: Navigational searches are ones that users perform to search for specific websites, platforms, or landing pages.